comododragon/lina/README.md

 ***NOTE: This section describes how to perform an exploration using a newer DSE infrastructure.
 To use the small DSE tools from the FPT-2019 paper, please see **Perform a Small Exploration** section from the older README.md (https://github.com/comododragon/lina/blob/d85c4a49019027a41970b5e11aa14558951efe35/README.md).***

 We made available in folder ```misc/largedse``` the DSE infrastructure that we used to validate Lina.
 The PolyBench/C kernels used are available in the folder ```misc/largedse/hls``` and ```misc/largedse/fullsyn```.
 The ```hls``` experiment holds kernels that are created to be compared against Vivado HLS results, whereas the ```fullsyn``` kernels are tailored to be compared against SDSoC results.

+Some kernels were slightly modified in order to be compatible with Lina.
+See ```misc/largedse/CHANGES``` for more details (due to non-disclosure properties of the AES kernels, they are currently not available in this repository).

 Lets perform an exploration on the ```bicg``` kernel from ```hls``` as an example: